Want to hear about a messed-up study? Of course you do.

 3. Check up on yourself.

 Everybody's body is different, and that's true for our guts, as well.
 If you want to learn more about your own body's ecosystem and its particular needs, a home microbiome-testing kit may give you personalized insight into what steps to take to optimize your gut health.
-We're fans of Viome (read more about it here), and for a limited time, you can get $50 off when you use code GREATIST2 at checkout.* (We also make an affiliate cut if you follow through.)
+We're fans of Viome (read more about it here), and for a super-limited time, you can get $100 off when you use code GREATIST2 at checkout.*

 4. Eat more fiber.